 Duscrimination and victimisation - guidelines for staff and students at Örebro university.
-4 (12)
+4 (11)

 The document outlines roles and responsibilities, obligations and rights, advisory resources available to staff and students, as well as sanctions and measures to be taken in the event of discrimination or victimisation.
 It further outlines where staff and students can turn if they experience discrimination or victimisation.
-The guidelines are revised annually.